Maria Kunilovskaya

 Postdoc Researcher

 I am currently a postdoc with University of Saarland (Germany) working on modelling mediated language to explore the memory-surprisal trade-off hypothesis from information theory.
-My PhD (completed March 2023, supervisor: Prof. Mitkov, RGCL, UK) was on human translation quality estimation.
+My PhD (completed March 2023, supervisor: Prof. Mitkov, UK) was on human translation quality estimation.
+A lot of my efforts were invested in building learner parallel and comparable corpora.

 Before that I held an Associate Professor position at a Translation Studies department, lecturing in Translation Studies, Theoretical Linguistics and Corpus Linguistics.
 I have a PhD (Candidate of Science) in Contrastive Linguistics (completed 2004, adviser: Prof. Brodovich, Saint Petersburg University).

-My research interests have shifted from corpus- and feature-based approaches to ML, modelling and representation learning.
-In the past few years, I was involved in several computational humanities projects.
+My research interests have shifted from corpus- and feature-based approaches to machine learning, language modelling and representation learning.
+In the past few years, I was involved in several computational humanities projects, especially focused on the propaganda and social media analysis.

 Keywords: